impierce/ssi-agent/agent_issuance/README.md

   - `P3Y6M` (3 years and 6 months)
   - `PT8H` (8 hours)

 > If you want the credential to be valid forever, you can set the expiration to `never`.
+The `exp` JWT claim will then not be present at all.

 #### Config hierarchy